-We encourage you to review the policy and process recommendations for travel before proceeding.
+We encourage you to review the COVID-19 policy and process recommendations for travel before proceeding as additional approvals are required for international travel at this time.

 Students who are planning international travel to a high-risk location must request and obtain advance permission from the University through a Travel Review.
 The Travel Review is undertaken by the Tufts International Travel Review Committee (ITRC).
-The ITRC is chaired by the Provost’s office and includes faculty and administrators with expertise in medical, legal, and global safety and security fields.
+The ITRC is chaired by Global Operations and includes faculty and administrators with expertise in medical, legal, and global safety and security fields.
 The Travel Review process is established under the Tufts International Travel Policy

 Students applying for a Travel Review are required to submit materials to the ITRC no later than four (4) weeks before their scheduled departure.
 Travelers should avoid booking flights before receiving ITRC approval.
 The Committee will announce Travel Review meetings and the respective deadlines before the start of each semester.